 Phytoplankton absorbs electromagnetic radiation in the reds and blues of the visible spectrum but reflects the greens, which explains why the waters they inhabit look green.
 Similarly, due to the biodiversity of algae and other plants, green light is reflected, as well as dirt or contamination and other materials found at the bottom of the ocean.
 This makes you see the tones of green or brown oceans for example.

 On the other hand, the oceans change shades and colors due to many factors.
 The Haloclines, or borders between waters with different salinity, are spectacular, and this is what we see when the Atlantic and Pacific oceans meet.
-Haloclines appear when the water in one ocean or sea is at least 5 times saltier than in the other.
+Haloclines appear when the water in one ocean or sea is at least five times saltier than in the other.

 The Atlantic and Pacific oceans have different densities and chemical compositions, levels of salinity, and other qualities.
 One can see by their color that they are far from the same.
 Another important difference between the water in the two oceans is the connection strength of the molecules or the resistance to surface traction.